ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 </TabItem>
 <TabItem value="Raspiblitz">

-###Connect Raspiblitz with Zeus
+### Connect Raspiblitz with Zeus

-Raspiblitz is using CLN and LND implementations.
+Raspiblitz supports CLN and LND implementations.

 ***A - Connect Raspiblitz with LND/CLN interface, using Tor or clearnet (domain/IP) network:***